-Dark Theme is one of the best features that multiple Operating Systems have introduced in the past decade.
+Dark Mode or Dark Theme is one of the best features that multiple Operating Systems have introduced in the past decade.
 However, even before that, websites and web apps had allowed users to enable a dark version of their website UI, easing the strain on eyes and helping people focus better.
 Although a little late, the Google Docs suite has also made its way into enabling the Dark Mode.

 Therefore, if you spend a lot of time creating and managing documents on Google Docs, Sheets, and Slides, you may want to turn on the Dark Mode.
 This article is your one-stop solution to learn how to use the Dark theme in Google Docs, Sheets, and Slides.

 As we said, Dark Theme can help you in a few ways.